 In October 2010, the Philippines made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-Since October, the Philippines has taken steps towards improving its AML/CFT regime, including by issuing new AML regulations.
+Since February, Philippines has taken steps towards improving its AML/CFT regime, including by conducting outreach with regard to the AML regulations.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-The Philippines should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) implementing adequate procedures to identify and freeze terrorist assets and confiscate funds related to money laundering (Special Recommendation III and Recommendation 3); (3) enhancing financial transparency (Recommendation 4); (4) ensuring capacity and financial resources for competent authorities (Recommendation 30); and (5) establishing effective CDD measures (Recommendation 5).
+The Philippines should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) implementing adequate procedures to identify and freeze terrorist assets and confiscate funds related to money laundering (Special Recommendation III and Recommendation 3); (3) enhancing financial transparency (Recommendation 4); (4) extending coverage of reporting entities (Recommendations 12 and 16).
 The FATF encourages the Philippines to address its remaining deficiencies and continue the process of implementing its action plan.